tinytrashbin/docker_experiment/README.md

 We have two programs :
 1. source/compute.cpp - A C++ program doing heavy computation and no disk IO.
 2. source/io.cpp - A C++ program doing heavy file IO operations and negligible computation.
 It has two parts:
   a.
-WriteSingleFile : It writes big chuck of data in a single file.
+WriteSingleFile : It writes big chuck of data in a single file (200 KB data).
   b.
-CreateMultipleFiles : It creates thousands of new files with minimal text in each file.
+CreateMultipleFiles : It creates thousands of new files with minimal text in each file (Total 4096 files).

 Results
 ---------------